BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique pewter.

-Pewter is a metal alloy, composed predominantly of tin, mixed with copper, antimony, bismuth and in some instances, silver or lead.
+Pewter is a metal alloy and is composed predominantly of tin.
+The alloy can also be mixed with copper, antimony, bismuth, silver or lead.

-First used by the Egyptians and later the Romans, pewter was predominantly used in the production of drinking vessels and tableware.
+It was first used by the Egyptians and later the Romans.
+Pewter was most commonly used in the production of drinking vessels and tableware.

-In daily use, it was traditionally common to polish pewter to give it a bright, untarnished appearance.
+It was traditionally common to polish pewter in order to give it a bright, untarnished appearance.

-These days, many collectors prefer their pewter to have an authentic patina, so overzealous cleaning and polishing can damage the value of your items.
+These days, many collectors prefer their pewter to have an authentic patina.

-Antique pewter is highly sensitive to scratching and denting so effective cleaning requires careful attention.
+Antique pewter is highly sensitive to scratching and denting.
+Effective cleaning requires care and attention.

 To retain an authentic patina, dust your pewter lightly with a soft brush.